souley/ltacat/README.md

 ![Architecture](architecture.png "Architecture")

+### Dependencies:

+  - oracle instantclient basic (tested with version 18.3)
+  - npm

 ### Configuration:

-To run the following enviroonment variables must be set:
+To run the following variables must be set in server/db-config.js before building the package:
 * HR_CONNECTIONSTRING, connection string to Lofar database (optional)
 * HR_USER, username to connect to Lofar database
 * HR_PASSWORD, password to connect to Lofar database